Dynamic Control of Stochastic Evolution: A Deep Reinforcement Learning Approach to Adaptively Targeting Emergent Drug Resistance: Background

 \subsection{Implementation and workflow}

 Training and implementation rely on three key components: model and simulation development, selection of the subset of drugs of interest, knowledge of the range of likely resistance levels that have been recorded in response to these drugs, and access to diagnostics that can provide temporal data on cell population structure.
-In this paper, all data supplied in training is simulated; we describe below how such data may be obtained for future proof-of-concept validation.
+In this paper, all data supplied in training was simulated; a description of how such data may be obtained for future proof-of-concept validation is included below.

 For demonstrative purposes and facility of near-future validation, the focus of this work is on drug resistance in evolving bacterial populations subjected to growth-inhibiting antibiotic drugs.
-We note that evolutionary models of cell population dynamics are widely used to understand and model cancer progression and the development of resistance to chemotherapy treatment, and that another promising application area for a CelluDose-based platform is in cancer chemotherapy control.
+We note that evolutionary models of cell population dynamics are also used to understand and model cancer progression and the development of resistance to treatment, and that another promising application area for a CelluDose-based platform is in cancer therapy control.

 Future clinical implementation of a CelluDose-based controller could be as an integrated system with the ability to track and supply the trained control model with sensitive measurements of the presence of small populations of cells and equipped with an automated intravenous infusion mechanism.
-This implementation would be particularly useful in intensive care units (ICUs), where the development of resistance to therapy is a major concern, therapy is performed in the controlled environment of the clinic, and substantial genetic diversity in bacterial strains has been observed~\cite{roach2015year}.
+This implementation would be particularly useful in intensive care units (ICUs), where the development of resistance to therapy is a major concern, therapy is performed in the controlled environment of the clinic, and substantial genetic diversity in bacterial strains has been observed~\citep{roach2015year}.
 Alternatively, in longer-term therapies, it could be implemented as a decision support tool providing informed dosing recommendations to clinicians.
 In both cases, observations at the chosen fixed time intervals for which training was done would be supplied in the form of the respective targeted cell type concentrations, where a distinct cell type is (phenotypically) defined by non-negligible differences in the dose response across the possible ranges of dosages that are permitted for administration.